ircmaxell/PHP-PasswordLib/README.markdown

 ##Optional Autoloading

-If you include CryptLib via a PHAR package, it will automatically autoload all of the classes for you, no extra step necessary.
+If you include PasswordLib via a PHAR package, it will automatically autoload all of the classes for you, no extra step necessary.
 Simply:

-    require 'path/to/CryptLib.phar';
+    require 'path/to/PasswordLib.phar';

-If you include CryptLib via a filesystem install, you can use the internal autoloader by either loading the bootstrap.php file, or loading the CryptLib.php file
+If you include PasswordLib via a filesystem install, you can use the internal autoloader by either loading the bootstrap.php file, or loading the PasswordLib.php file

-    require_once 'path/to/CryptLib/bootstrap.php
+    require_once 'path/to/PasswordLib/bootstrap.php

 or

-    require_once 'path/to/CryptLib/CryptLib.php
+    require_once 'path/to/PasswordLib/PasswordLib.php

 You can also use any [PSR-0] [3] autoloader.
-CryptLib will automatically detect if an autoloader is setup for its namespace, and will not declare its own if it finds one (it does this by testing if the class CryptLib\Core\AutoLoader can be found.
+PasswordLib will automatically detect if an autoloader is setup for its namespace, and will not declare its own if it finds one (it does this by testing if the class PasswordLib\Core\AutoLoader can be found.
 If so, that means that an autoloader was declared already.
 If not, it loads the core implementation).

-    $classLoader = new SplClassLoader('CryptLib', 'path/to/');
+    $classLoader = new SplClassLoader('PasswordLib', 'path/to/');
     $classLoader->register();

-Note that the path you supply is the directory which contains the *CryptLib* directory.
-Not the CryptLib directory itself.
+Note that the path you supply is the directory which contains the *PasswordLib* directory.
+Not the PasswordLib directory itself.

 ##Secure Random Number/String Generation

-PHP-CryptLib implements a method specified in [RFC 4086 - Randomness Requirements for Security] [2].
+PHP-PasswordLib implements a method specified in [RFC 4086 - Randomness Requirements for Security] [2].
 Basically, it generates randomness from a number of pseudo random sources, and "mixes" them together to get better quality random data out.
 When you specify the "strength" of random generator, you are actually telling the system which sources you would like to use.
 The higher the strength, the slower and potentially more fragile the source it will use.

 The mixing function is also dependent upon the strength required.
 For non-cryptographic numbers, a simple XOR mixing function is used (for speed).
 As strength requirements increase, it will use a SHA512 based mixing function, then a DES based mixing function and finally an AES-128 based mixing function at "High" strength.

 And all of this is hidden behind a simple API.

-To generate user-readable strings, you can use the CryptLib class (which generates medium strength numbers by default):
+To generate user-readable strings, you can use the PasswordLib class (which generates medium strength numbers by default):

-    $crypt = new CryptLib\CryptLib;
+    $crypt = new PasswordLib\PasswordLib;
     $token = $crypt->getRandomToken(16);

 Or you can use the core generator to get more control:

-    $factory = new CryptLib\Random\Factory;
+    $factory = new PasswordLib\Random\Factory;
     $generator = $factory->getHighStrengthGenerator();
     $token = $generator->generateString(16);

-To generate salts, simple use CryptLib::getRandomString() or Generator::generate()
+To generate salts, simple use PasswordLib::getRandomString() or Generator::generate()

 ##Password Hashing And Validation

 A number of password hashing algorithms are supported.
 When creating a new hash, the algorithm is chosen via a prefix (a CRYPT() style prefix).
 The library will do the rest (salt generation, etc):

-    $crypt = new CryptLib\CryptLib;
+    $crypt = new PasswordLib\PasswordLib;
     $hash = $crypt->createPasswordHash($password, '$2a$'); // Blowfish
     $hash = $crypt->createPasswordHash($password, '$S$'); // Drupal

 When validating password hashes, where possible, the library will actually auto-detect the algorithm used from the format and verify.
 That means it's as simple as:

-    $crypt = new CryptLib\CryptLib;
+    $crypt = new PasswordLib\PasswordLib;
     if (!$crypt->verifyPasswordHash($password, $hash)) {
         //Invalid Password!
     }

 You can bypass the auto-detection and manually verify:

-    $hasher = new CryptLib\Password\Implementation\Joomla;
+    $hasher = new PasswordLib\Password\Implementation\Joomla;
     $hash = $hasher->create($password);
     if (!$hasher->verify($password, $hash)) {
         //Invalid Hash!